Brothers in Arms (album): Contemporary

-Later reviews have praised the record.
+Retrospective

+In 1996, British music journalist Robert Sandall wrote:

 Reviewing the remastered Dire Straits albums in 1996, Rob Beattie of Q awarded Brothers in Arms five stars out of five and wrote that "repeated listening reveals it as a singularly melancholic collection – see the guitar slashing of 'The Man's Too Strong' and the title track, where joy is as sharp as sorrow".
 In a 2007 review for BBC Music, Chris Jones called Brothers in Arms "a phenomenon on every level... a suite of Knopfler's very fine brand of JJ Cale-lite".
 In his retrospective review for AllMusic, Stephen Thomas Erlewine gave the album four out of five stars, crediting the international success of the album not only to the clever computer-animated video for "Money for Nothing", but also to Knopfler's "increased sense of pop songcraft".
 According to Erlewine, Dire Straits had "never been so concise or pop-oriented, and it wore well on them".
 Erlewine concluded that the album remains "one of their most focused and accomplished albums, and in its succinct pop sense, it's distinctive within their catalog".

 In 2010, when Brothers in Arms was among ten albums nominated for the best British album of the past 30 years by the Brit Awards, music broadcaster and author Paul Gambaccini described the list of nominees as "risible" but added, "Brothers in Arms runs away with it for the quality of songwriting and musicianship."

+In 2018, Classic Rock wrote that Brothers in Arms "made Dire Straits superstars, but it also warped the popular perception of both Knopfler and his band.
+Dire Straits became a byword for a certain sort of safe, homogenised music, and Knopfler was turned into a caricature of the middle-aged rocker, with jacket sleeves rolled up and wearing a headband [...]
+It wasn't even as if he had contrived to make a blockbuster.
+In large part it was hushed and melancholy, a sigh rather than a roar.
+But it was damned by having its signature single explode out of context."